 We highly recommend that teachers make a planning visit before bringing a class to the exhibition.
 You don't need to book a planning visit in advance.

 The exhibition is free to visit and is open from 25 May – 28 October 2018 from 10am – 6pm every day.

 We've written some handy information packs to help plan your visit:

 Download information for KS2 teachers (PDF 9.7mb, opens in a new tab)

 Download information for secondary school teachers (PDF 9mb, opens in a new tab)

 Don’t forget to download and print off our fun exhibition trail, suitable for KS2 and lower KS3 school groups:

 Download the exhibition trail (PDF 7.7mb, opens in a new tab)

 We will be running a limited number of interactive sessions for primary schools in the autumn term.
-Please sign up to our Teachers’ Network to receive updates about how to book.
+Please visit our interactive sessions page for more information and to book.